FinlayDaG33k/BustaBot/README.md

 Great! go ahead!
 Want me to keep making the bot better and better?
 Then please send some bits to "FinlayDaG33k" (without the quotes),
 It will help looking for alternative strategies as I don't have to pay all losses myself (and I will lose a lot for sure and I am on a very tigh budget already)

+This bot is not build at getting huge profits per game, but rather building it up slow and steadily.
+The bot however, is able to find a baseBet on it's own based on your current balance, it will change it every time you win so that you should get maximum profit!

 # Support
 Want to make the bot more powerful? great!